Sephure makes taking suppository medication... easier

 Why It's Important

 Diarrhea or constipation can happen to people with SCI.
 Skipping or inconsistent timing of your program can lead to constipation and more severe, impacted bowel.
 Not completing the bowel regimen by rushing, or not taking the time to completely evacuate the bowel, can lead to diarrhea.
-Although safe when used occasionally, using liquid enemas on a consistent basis can irritate the bowel and therefore suppository medications are preferred by people with SCI for daily bowel regimen.
+Although safe when used occasionally, the regular using liquid enemas can irritate the bowel.
+Therefore, suppository medications are preferred by people with SCI for daily bowel regimen.

 People with Inflammatory Bowel Disease (IBD)